 In this example, if you were to deactivate the switch, the compound type would only be used for data discovery, and no value would be considered invalid.

-- From the Children types list, select the semantic types you want to group in this compound type.
+From the Children types drop-down list, select the semantic types you want to group under this

-publish to send the semantic type to the Talend Dictionary Service server and make it
+Click Save and publish to send the new compound type to the Talend Dictionary Service server and make it available to the Talend Cloud Data Inventory users